bus-stop/x-terminal/README.md

 For plugin writers, the atom-xterm package supports one service method which can be used to easily open terminals.
 This method is provided using Atom's [services](http://flight-manual.atom.io/behind-atom/sections/interacting-with-other-packages-via-services/)
 API.
-To use it, add a consumer method to consume the service method, or rather the [openTerminal()](https://github.com/amejia1/atom-xterm/blob/0376dba8551f7518fa184d4688bbdba6779163aa/lib/atom-xterm.js#L388) method.
+To use it, add a consumer method to consume the `atom-xterm` service, or rather a JavaScript object that provides an [openTerminal()](https://github.com/amejia1/atom-xterm/blob/0376dba8551f7518fa184d4688bbdba6779163aa/lib/atom-xterm.js#L388) method.
 The `openTerminal()` method behaves just like Atom's
 [open()](https://github.com/atom/atom/blob/v1.23.3/src/workspace.js#L912)
 method except that the first argument must be a JSON object describing the terminal profile that should be opened.
 Docs about this JSON object can be